2apoorva5/2apoorva5/README.md

 ## Welcome to my Github :octocat: Profile!

-I'm an analytical and detail oriented Android Application Developer and UI/UX Designer for mobile applications with 2+ years of experience as freelancer working with Firebase for Android and Adobe XD & Figma for UI/UX Design, along with the Google Material Design principles that helped me in building, integrating, testing and conceptualizing app solutions with the latest technology, design theory and a large dose of creativity with the commitment to viable and easily functional app solutions for clients.
+I'm an analytical and detail oriented Android Application Developer and UI/UX Designer for mobile applications with 2+ years of experience working with JAVA, Kotlin, Firebase for Android, Adobe XD & Figma for UI/UX Design and many more other technologies, along with the Google Material Design principles that helped me build, integrate, test and conceptualize app solutions with the latest technology, design theory and a large dose of creativity with the commitment to viable and easily functional app solutions.

 My other skills include Business Intelligence concepts using Data Analysis and Data Engineering which include end-to-end ETL Process using Microsoft Data Tools Suite and Microsoft Azure.

-My career objective is to be able to utilize the knowledge gained in the field, in a responsible and proper manner resulting in a value add to the organization working in and reach the apex of my career in the process.
+My career objective is to be able to utilize the knowledge gained, in a responsible and proper manner resulting in a value add to the organization working in and reach the apex of my career in the process.